styled-components/styled-components/README.md

 export default TomatoButton;
 ```

-When rendered, this is what the `TomatoButton` looks like:

 <div align="center">
   <a href="http://www.webpackbin.com/VJZQkBU6Z">
     <img alt="Screenshot of the above code ran in a browser" src="http://imgur.com/LZZ3h5i.jpg" />